 Road Closures Events

 The National Mall and Memorial Parks have three approved standard road course routes in East and West Potomac Parks for organized races and runs.
 Any road courses deviating from these routes need special permission and only nine deviations are permitted each year.
 Road closures are not permitted between Memorial Day and Labor Day weekends or weekdays with the exception of federal holidays.
 Events must start no later than 8 am and clear of the roads by 9:30 am.
-View the park's Record of Determination for organized pedestrian and cycling events for more information.

 East and West Potomac Parks